dougeby/IntuneDocs/InTuneDocs/GetStarted/start-with-a-paid-subscription-to-microsoft-intune-step-4-posh.md

 ---

 # Manage Intune licenses using PowerShell
 Before users can sign in to use the Intune service or enroll their devices into management, you must first assign each user a license to your Intune subscription, as described in [Manage Intune licenses](start-with-a-paid-subscription-to-microsoft-intune-step-4.md).
-However, organizations that use Microsoft's Enterprise Mobility Suite + Security might have users who only require Azure Active Directory Premium or Intune services in the EMS package.
+However, organizations that use Microsoft Enterprise Mobility + Security might have users who only require Azure Active Directory Premium or Intune services in the EMS package.
 You can assign one or a subset of services using [Azure Active Directory PowerShell cmdlets](https://msdn.microsoft.com/library/jj151815.aspx).

 To selectively assign user licenses for EMS services, open PowerShell as an administrator on a computer with the [Azure Active Directory Module for Windows PowerShell](https://msdn.microsoft.com/library/jj151815.aspx#bkmk_installmodule) installed.
 You can install PowerShell on a local computer or on an ADFS server.